a20ravic/key-value-store/README.md

 # key-value-store
 A distributed key value store

+Problem Statement:

+“A key-value store, or key-value database, is a data storage paradigm designed for storing, retrieving, and managing associative arrays, a data structure more commonly known today as a dictionary or hash.” from Wikipedia.

+Implement a distributed Key-Value (KV) store using any language of your choice.
+For simplicity you can assume both the key and value types are strings.
+Your KV store should be running as (at least) 2 different processes that replicate data between them (ie) we should be able to put in a Key and Value to Process 1 and query for the same Key on Process 2, for which we should get the corresponding Value.

+Expose the store via a HTTP service that would allow us to GET / SET key-value pairs.
+Ideally, write it as you would a production piece of code with tests.
+Bonus points for making this as fast as possible.

+Sample Invocations:
+$ curl -H "Content-type: application/json" -XPOST http://localhost:4455/set/key -d ‘“value”’
+OK
+$ curl -H “Accept: application/json” http://localhost:4466/get/key
+“value”

+Solution Approach:

+Key value stores allows to store schema-less data.
+This data is usually consisting of a string which represents the key and the actual data which is considered to be the value in the "key - value" relationship.

+I have followed the approach of how a dictionary will perform.
+Hence chose HashMap class to implement the Key-Value pair and manipulate it for further processes.

 Follow the steps to run the program:

 1) Clone/download the project into your local system.